Bodii98/discord-tech-news-bot/README.md

 # Discord Tech News Bot

-A modern Discord bot that provides the latest technology news in English and Arabic using slash commands.
+A modern, reliable Discord bot that provides the latest technology news in English and Arabic using slash commands.
+Built from scratch with clean architecture and global server support.

 ## ✨ Features

-- `/technews` command with language selection (English/Arabic)
+- **Global Slash Commands** - Works in all Discord servers
-- Beautiful embed messages with article descriptions
+- **Multi-language Support** - English and Arabic news
-- Real-time tech news from NewsAPI
+- **Beautiful Embeds** - Rich, formatted news display
-- Autocomplete for language selection
+- **Auto-sync** - Commands automatically sync to new servers
-- Global command registration
+- **Robust Error Handling** - Graceful error management
-- Robust error handling
+- **Health Checks** - Container monitoring and auto-restart
-- Health checks for container monitoring
+- **Clean Architecture** - No command registration conflicts

 ## 🚀 Quick Start